freelawproject/free.law/content/pacer-vuln-resolved.md

 Beyond building a culture that values security, we identify several concrete actions the AO could take to improve the security of PACER/ECF:

 1. **Centralize and standardize PACER/ECF.** A major challenge the AO faces is that PACER/ECF is not a single website, but is instead 204 websites that are managed and deployed by court staff across the country.
 Thus, when a security issue is resolved by the AO, it can take weeks or months for the fix to be applied at all the courts.
 In this instance, we reported the vulnerability to the AO, but in the future bad actors might take a different, more nefarious approach.
 If they do, the AO will be hard-pressed to react in a timely manner.
+It [took nearly six months][timeline] for the AO to fix this vulnerability.

     Another issue that is caused by the distributed nature of PACER/ECF is that the security of nearly every installation is beholden to a different person at a different court.
 This means that hundreds of people are responsible for the security of their installation of PACER/ECF, each with their own priorities, skills, budgets, and time constraints.
 One example of how this creates problems is by looking at the HTTPS security of the various PACER/ECF websites.
 We recently reviewed these configurations and discovered numerous problems.
 Of the approximately 200 PACER/ECF websites we tested, none had a strong configuration and many had poor configurations with basic errors, [receiving an "F" grade from SSLLabs][cand], an organization that reviews HTTPS configurations.